Innovation to Commercialization (I2C) Fellowship

 What qualifications do I need to apply for the fellowship?

-If you are a Northwestern graduate student from McCormick, Law, Kellogg and Feinberg, you are eligible to apply.
-You do not require any specific scientific, business, or legal expertise to apply, but some knowledge and/or experience is preferred.
+If you are a Northwestern graduate student from McCormick, Pritzker, Kellogg, Feinberg, or Weinberg, you are eligible to apply.
+We do not require any specific scientific, business, or legal expertise to apply, but some knowledge and/or experience is preferred.
 All fellows will go through a training program to fill in some of the knowledge gaps.
 If you are a PhD candidate, you MUST submit a letter of approval from your PI stating that he/she understands that you will not be in the lab for eight weeks over the summer and cannot receive a stipend from the PI's research grant even if research is conducted during weekends or nights.

 How do I apply?

 Complete the application here.
-Then, submit your CV and recommendation letter (optional, but recommended) to Sonia Kim (email@example.com).
-A letter of recommendation is recommended but not necessary.
+Then, submit your CV and recommendation letter (optional, but recommended) to Sonia Kim (firstname.lastname@example.org).
 PhD candidates must submit a letter from their advisor stating that they understand the full-time commitment of the I2C program.

 I2C Contacts by Schools

-Sheneen Landry, Levy Institute for Entrepreneurial Practice, firstname.lastname@example.org
+- Sunny Russell, Levy Institute for Entrepreneurial Practice email@example.com

 When will the I2C fellows be selected?

 INVO will interview and select the final fellows within a month of the submission date.
-Fellows will be expected to accept or reject the fellowship within one week of their offer.
-Law, Kellogg and McCormick have agreed to support 1, 2 and 3 students, respectively.
+Fellows will be expected to accept or reject the fellowship within one week of our offer.
+Kellogg, McCormick, Feinberg and Weinberg have each agreed to support 2 I2C Fellows.
+Pritzker will support 1 Fellow.

 Can I work on more than one type of project?

 Yes.
-You will have the opportunity to work on 2-3 projects.
-In all likelihood, you will be exposed to multiple stages of innovation and commercialization.
+All fellows will be expected to work on several projects over the summer and will have an opportunity to be exposed to multiple stages of innovation and commercialization.